Menopause occurs in women when they are 45-55 years old, with 51 years being the average age in the United States.

 What Complications May Women Face While Getting Pregnant After Menopause (Post Menopause)?

-When conceiving through IVF, postmenopausal women are at an increased risk of complications, be it major or minor, than premenopausal women.
+However, IVF after menopause is an uphill process.
+When conceiving through IVF, postmenopausal women are at an increased risk of complications, be they major or minor, than premenopausal women.
 The success rates of IVF decline with age.
 As per the data by SART (Society for Assistive Reproductive Technology), the success rates of IVF for women who are 40 and above are stated as follows:

 So, from the above-mentioned data, it can be seen that the effectiveness of IVF lessens as a woman progresses in age.
 However, the extent to which IIVF may work on women depends on their overall health and physical fitness.

-Since the estrogen levels are reduced to a minimum during the postmenopause stage, women are susceptible to several health complications then.
+Since the estrogen levels are reduced to a minimum in postmenopause, women are susceptible to several health complications then.
 They are at a greater risk of cardiovascular disease and osteoporosis.
 They’ll even have bladder issues and may experience weight gain.

 So there’s always a risk associated with getting pregnant in later life, i.e., after 35 years of age.
 And, if you have passed the menopause stage, the risk could get higher for the mother and the child.
 Let us take a look at a few of them:

-To elaborate on this further, let’s check a few facts here:
+To elaborate on this further, let’s check a few facts that I came across while researching this topic:

 Woman Giving Birth At 60 – The News

 Well, true that 60 is too late to bear kids.
 Yet, everything depends on a woman’s overall health and well-being.
-An interesting news that came up in 2019 was about a 61-year-old lady Cecile Eledge, who became a gestational surrogate and gave birth to her granddaughter.
+Let me share an interesting news that came up in 2019 was about a 61-year-old lady Cecile Eledge, who became a gestational surrogate and gave birth to her granddaughter.

-She did the same for Matthew Eledge, her son, and Elliot Dougherty, his husband.
+She took this daring step for Matthew Eledge, her son, and Elliot Dougherty, his husband.
 The conception occurred by merging Dougherty’s sister’s eggs and Cecile’s son’s sperm.
 The baby weighed 6 pounds at birth, and there weren’t any complications.

 The medical fraternity had several opinions regarding Cecile Eledge’s incident.
 Gestational careers need to be fit both physically and mentally.
 Also, they shouldn’t have gone through any complicated deliveries and pregnancies before.
 A medical expert opined that pregnancy involves risks, which are greater in a woman who is 61 years of age.